Ling 566: Intro Syntax for Computational Linguistics

 - Draw another tree showing the same structure.
 This time, use feature structures for the nodes, showing only the value of SPR, COMPS and ARG-ST (where appropriate) on each node, using abbreviations such as NP for the elements of these lists.
 Use tags to show identities between elements of these lists and elements of other lists or nodes in the tree.
 You should show all identities required by all principles and rules, but don't need to show identity between empty lists.

-- Describe the chain of identities that links the RECIPIENT role of the email predication to the NAMED role of the name predication for Pat.
+- Describe the chain of identities that links the RECIPIENT role of the sell predication to the NAMED role of the name predication for Chris.
 Each link should say what two values are identified and what part of the grammar (lexical entry, rule, or principle) identifies them.
-Hint: I find 4 links in this chain.
+[Hint: I find 9 links in this chain, including two required by the Argument Realization Principle.]

 Please create a pdf file and upload it to Canvas.